-The upgrade of Albany Highway seeks to provide a safe and efficient route for vehicles, cyclists and pedestrians.
-Improvements also need to be of a standard consistent with the current upgrade to Glenfield Road (south of Albany Highway) and planned upgrade works on the adjoining section of Albany Highway to the north (between SH18 and SH17).
+Upgrading Albany Highway will provide a safe and efficient route for vehicles, cyclists and pedestrians.
+Improvements need to be consistent with upgrades to Glenfield Road and Albany Highway North (between SH18 and SH17).

 The project is still in the investigation phase:

-- As part of this process Auckland Transport will continue to engage with landowners and the wider community;
+- AT will continue to engage with landowners and the wider community;

 - There will be an opportunity for public participation during the Notice of Requirement (NOR) process;